-Remote access to the desktop Linux with SSL encryption: x11vnc + SSVNC client
+Remote access to the Linux desktop with SSL encryption: x11vnc + SSVNC client

 In the latest versions of the GNOME Desktop software is available that allows for remote access to the desktop with a simple client VNC from any other operating system.
 I'm talking about WINE.
-Although it is simple to set up, it does not guarantee a sufficiently strong encryption of data.
+Although it is easy to set up, it does not guarantee a sufficiently strong encryption of data.
 In fact, we may be subject (for technical reasons that I am not here to explain) to attack man-in-the-middle attacks.
-For this reason I decided to show the configuration of another VNC server and a VNC client slightly more advanced: x11vnc (server) and SSVNC (client).
+For this reason I decided to show the configuration of another VNC server and a VNC client slightly more advanced: x11vnc (server) and SSVNC (clients).
 All topped off with an SSL tunnel that provides us shelter from prying eyes!

-- Installing and configuring the server + x11vnc openssl
+- Installing and configuring the server x11vnc + openssl

 # Apt-get install x11vnc openssl

 The openssl package is needed to create encryption certificates to use for remote connections protected by SSL.
 The next step will be to create certificates to be used for subsequent connections.
 I chose to use the most secure method, or the use of a Certification Authority (hereafter CA) to sign the various certificates.
 In this way we will be sure to use the client side of the original and not a counterfeit.
 Let's create the certificate and key to our CA (be careful, you have to type these commands from a simple user and not as root!)

 When you have launched the command shown above, you will see that you will create all the necessary dir in your home dir of the user and then you will be asked to enter a passphrase.
 It 'a good idea to choose a password long and difficult and if you are anxious to forget it, think about starting to use some soft of password management such as those of which I have spoken on other occasions.
 After you type the passphrase, you will be prompted for all information regarding our CA. We carry a small sample of what you'll see on the terminal, and what I've typed: